-Again, addressing these might take the form of a credit on the pirce, which in the case of structural issues could be sizeable.
+Again, addressing these might take the form of a credit on the price, which in the case of structural issues could be sizable.

 Use This Checklist to Prepare for a Home Inspection

 So, are you ready for the inspection?
-If you take these steps (with your agent’s assistance) you will be:
+You will be if you take these steps (with your agent’s assistance):

 - Assemble your paperwork.
 Transparency is key.
 Ideally, you’ll have summaries or invoices of renovations, maintenance, and repairs you’ve done on your home that you can provide to the home buyer.
-Create a file that collects this documentation and share it with the buyer.
+Collect this documentation in a file and share it with the buyer.

 - Make sure your home is squeaky clean.
 Your home should be pristine when the inspector arrives — a good first impression will set a positive tone.
 Take time to declutter and deep clean the whole house.
-A deep clean (stuff like cleaning the range hood and upholstery and sanitizing garbage cans), averages between $200 and $400, according to Angie’s List, depending on the size and condition of your home.
+A deep clean (stuff like cleaning the range hood and upholstery and sanitizing garbage cans), averages $200 to $400, depending on the size and condition of your home, according to Angi.

-- Remove any obstacles that may block Make sure to rake up leaves and brush from the home’s foundation so the inspector can get a good view of the grounds, grading, and exterior. the inspector’s access .
+- Remove any obstacles that may block .
 Take measures to ensure the inspector has complete access to all facets of the property, including electrical panels, attic space, and fireplaces.
 This may require temporarily moving clothing and other items that impede access.

 - Leave the utilities on.
-For the home inspector to test items such as the stove, dishwasher, furnace, and air conditioning system, the utilities must be connected regardless of whether the house is vacant; otherwise, the inspector may need to reschedule, which can potentially push back closing.
+For the home inspector to test items such as the stove, dishwasher, furnace, and air conditioning system, the utilities must be connected regardless of whether the house is vacant.
+Otherwise, the inspector may need to reschedule, which could push back closing.